K-Schriber/Year-two-Unit-1/Project Unit 3 YUIKOS STUFFED ANIMALS.md

        font_size: "30sp"

    ```
-Fig. 10 Shows the KivyMD code used for the login screen and its functions.
+Fig. 14 Shows the KivyMD code used for the login screen and its functions.
 The function to check the username/password is try_to_change_third after the button is released.
 The layout of the GUI is very friendly and offers simple clearly labeled buttons to move around the application.

- Fig.11

-shows Criteria 5, where new users can create an account.
+ Figure 11shows Criteria 5, where new users can create an account.
 The screen has four text fields (1) username, (2) email, (3) password, and (4) confirm password.
 If any of the text fields are left blank, a popup will appear, telling the user that all fields need to be filled in.
 Additionally, if the user doesn’t add an ‘@’ to the email address, the system deems it fake and sends an invalid email address pop-up.
 If all the fields are entered but the password doesn’t match the rewrite password, then the system will prompt an error and not let the user continue.
 Also, if the user already exists, it will not work.
 Finally, If all is correct under the requirements listed above, the data of users will be added to the database, and the user will be logged in.

+ Fig.15

+Shows Criteria 3, This the start fp

 #### SignupScreen Python code